pufferpanel/documentation/source/guides/database.rst

 ================

 PufferPanel supports several databases out of the box.

 - SQLite (default)
 - MySQL/MariaDB
 - PostgreSQL
 - Microsoft SQL Server

+Note that changing the database engine that is being used after installation is NOT supported at this time.
+It is recommended to configure a database beforehand if you do not wish to use SQLite.
+SQLite is the default database we use, as it is localized and easy to manage, however it may not handle scale or replication.
+As such, for small-scale databases it will be sufficient, but any large-scale install should consider one of the other database engines that are supported.

 SQLite
 ^^^^^^^^^^^^^^^^^^